 Name Description allowJs This option includes JavaScript files in the compilation process. allowSyntheticDefaultImports This option allows imports from modules that do not declare a default export.
-This option is used to increase code compatibility. esModuleInterop This option adds helper code for importing from modules that do not declare a default export and is used in conjunction with the allowSyntheticDefaultImports option. forceConsistentCasingInFileNames This option ensures that names in import statements match the case used by the imported file. isolatedModules This option treats each file as a separate module, which increases compatibility with the Babel tool. jsx This option specifies how HTML elements in TSX files are processed. lib This option selects the type declaration files the compiler uses. module This option determines the style of module that is used. moduleResolution This option specifies the style of module resolution that should be used to resolve dependencies. noEmit This option prevents the compiler from emitting JavaScript code, with the result that it only checks code for errors. resolveJsonModule This option allows JSON files to be imported as though they were modules. skipLibCheck This option speeds up compilation by skipping the normal checking of declaration files. strict This option enables stricter checking of TypeScript code. target This option specifies the version of the JavaScript language that the compiler will target in its output.
+This option is used to increase code compatibility. esModuleInterop This option adds helper code for importing from modules that do not declare a default export and is used in conjunction with the allowSyntheticDefaultImports option. forceConsistentCasingInFileNames This option ensures that names in import statements match the case used by the imported file. isolatedModules This option treats each file as a separate module, which increases compatibility with the Babel tool. lib This option selects the type declaration files the compiler uses. module This option determines the style of modules that are used. moduleResolution This option specifies the style of module resolution that should be used to resolve dependencies. noEmit This option prevents the compiler from emitting JavaScript code, with the result that it only checks code for errors. resolveJsonModule This option allows JSON files to be imported as though they were modules.

+skipLibCheck This option speeds up compilation by skipping the normal checking of declaration files.

+strict This option enables stricter checking of TypeScript code.

+target This option specifies the version of the JavaScript

+language that the compiler will target in its output.